How Fleet Lifecycle Management Lowers Total Cost of Ownership

 Proper fleet life cycle management allows you to operate a newer fleet for less money.
 In addition to lower fuel and maintenance costs, newer vehicles typically have more safety features like collision warnings and automatic braking that help keep drivers safe and reduce accidents.

 Many companies choose to purchase fleet vehicles rather than lease.
-Once the vehicle is paid for, they drive it until it is out of commission.
-But as a vehicle’s mileage increases, its fuel and maintenance costs skyrocket and it is forced into more downtime for repairs, interrupting business operations and decreasing productivity.
+Once the vehicle is paid for, they frequently drive it until a major mechanical repair arises.
+The cost is frequently more than the value of the vehicle.
+But as a vehicle’s mileage increases, its fuel and maintenance costs rapidly increase and it is forced into more downtime for repairs, interrupting business operations and decreasing productivity.

 If you don’t have reporting in place, these rising expenses and downtime can go unnoticed.
 You may end up overpaying on operation costs and miss out on good returns when selling your vehicles.